MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/delete-audit-data.md

 # [Web API](#tab/webapi)

 The following example deletes audit records with an action value of 64 (User Access via Web) from the audit log.
-You can find the full list of audit actions in [Audit Actions](retrieve-audit-data.md#audit-actions) and modify your bulk delete job according to your needs.
+You can modify your bulk delete job according to your needs.

 **Request**